NC-Rifat-Rahman/Tournament-Tracker/README.md

 # Tournament Tracker
-Tournament Tracker is a desktop application created in .NET with a view in WinForms and two way data storage.
-The appliaction handles storage in text files (CSV files) or an SQL database (using Dapper).
-TT was created for learning purposes and for fun.
-Applications meet all conditions that I put up at the beginning:
+Tournament tracker is a desktop application to create and organize tournaments.
 <ul>
   <li>Two way storage for data</li>
   <li>Creating new tournaments, teams, players and pool prizes</li>